rishisrv1245790/ML_ops/README.md

 # Set the start command:

-gunicorn app:app  # Adjust according to your app structure Environment Variables:
+- gunicorn app:app

+## Environment Variables:
-Add the environment variables you specified in the .env file.
+- Add the environment variables you specified in the .env file.

-Deploy:
+## Deploy:
-Click "Create Web Service" to start the deployment process.
+- Click "Create Web Service" to start the deployment process.
-Usage
+- Usage
-Once deployed, you can interact with your model via the REST API.
+- Once deployed, you can interact with your model via the REST API.
 Here’s an example of how to make a prediction:
     ```bash
     curl -X POST https://your-service-url/api/predict \
     -H "Content-Type: application/json" \